-twelfth, to the Class 2M-2C and Class 2M-CH Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 2M-2C and Class 2M-CH Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 2M-2C and Class 2M-CH Reference Tranches for such Payment Date;
+twelfth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 1M-2C and Class 1M-CH Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 1M-2C and Class 1M-CH Reference Tranches for such Payment Date;

-thirteenth, to the Class 2M-2B and Class 2M-BH Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 2M-2B and Class 2M-BH Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 2M-2B and Class 2M-BH Reference Tranches for such Payment Date;
+thirteenth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 1M-2B and Class 1M-BH Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 1M-2B and Class 1M-BH Reference Tranches for such Payment Date;

-fourteenth, to the Class 2M-2A and Class 2M-AH Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 2M-2A and Class 2M-AH Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 2M-2A and Class 2M-AH Reference Tranches for such Payment Date;
+fourteenth, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 1M-2A and Class 1M-AH Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 1M-2A and Class 1M-AH Reference Tranches for such Payment Date;

-fifteenth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, until the amount allocated to the Class 2M-1 Reference Tranche is equal to the Class 2M-1 Notes Interest Accrual Amount; and sixteenth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 2M-1 and Class 2M-1H Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 2M-1 and Class 2M-1H Reference Tranches for such Payment Date.
+fifteenth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, until the amount allocated to the Class 1M-1 Reference Tranche is equal to the Class 1M-1 Notes Interest Accrual Amount; and sixteenth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 1M-1 and Class 1M-1H Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 1M-1 and Class 1M-1H Reference Tranches for such Payment Date.

-Any amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C, Class 2B-1A or Class 2B-1B Reference Tranches in the fifteenth, eleventh, tenth, ninth, sixth or fifth priority above will result in a corresponding reduction of the Interest Payment Amount of the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C, Class 2B-1A or Class 2B-1B Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
-The Class 2B-2H and Class 2B-3H Reference Tranches are assigned class coupons solely for purposes of calculations in connection with the allocation of

-Modification Loss Amounts to the Mezzanine and Junior Reference Tranches, and any amounts allocated to the Class 2B-2H or Class 2B-3H Reference Tranches in the first or third priority above will not result in a corresponding reduction of the Interest Payment Amount of any Class of Notes.
+Any amounts allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Reference Tranches in the fifteenth, eleventh, tenth, ninth, sixth, fifth or third priority above will result in a corresponding reduction of the Interest Payment Amount of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
+The Class 1B-3H Reference Tranche is assigned a class coupon solely for purposes of calculations in connection with the allocation of Modification Loss Amounts to the Mezzanine and Junior Reference Tranches, and any amounts allocated to the Class 1B-3H Reference Tranche in the first priority above will not result in a corresponding reduction of the Interest Payment Amount of any Class of Notes.

-Any amounts allocated to the Class 2B-3H, Class 2B-2H, Class 2B-1B, Class 2B-1A, Class 2M-2C, Class 2M-2B, Class 2M-2A or Class 2M-1 Reference Tranches in the second, fourth, seventh, eighth, twelfth, thirteenth, fourteenth or sixteenth priority above will be included in the calculation of the Principal Loss Amount.
+Any amounts allocated to the Class 1B-3H, Class 1B-2, Class 1B-1B, Class 1B-1A, Class 1M-2C, Class 1M-2B, Class 1M-2A or Class 1M-1 Reference Tranches in the second, fourth, seventh, eighth, twelfth, thirteenth, fourteenth or sixteenth priority above will be included in the calculation of the Principal Loss Amount.

-If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable in the fifth, sixth, ninth, tenth or eleventh priorities above on any Payment Date to the Exchangeable Notes will be allocated to reduce the Interest Payment Amount of the applicable RCR Notes in accordance with the exchange proportions applicable to the related Combination.
+If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable in the third, fifth, sixth, ninth, tenth or eleventh priorities above on any Payment Date to the Exchangeable Notes will be allocated to reduce the Interest Payment Amount of the applicable RCR Notes in accordance with the exchange proportions applicable to the related Combination.